Adhyan-1404/eda-sales-data-python/README.md

 <h2><a class="anchor" id="notes"></a>Notes</h2>

-- Data cleaning and preprocessing were performed entirely in Python using Pandas and related libraries.
+- Data cleaning and preprocessing were performed entirely in Python using related libraries.
 - Visualizations and insights aim to support strategic decision-making and predictive model development.
 - The notebook environment (Jupyter/Colab) facilitates interactive exploration and reproducibility.